 The Old and New Testaments are a collection of different writings from different authors.
-The which resembles a modern-day book, whereas the Testament writings which were written primarily in Hebrew on .
+The New Testament writings were written in Greek and collected in a form called the codex which resembles a modern-day book, whereas the Old Testament writings which were written primarily in Hebrew on scrolls.